bloominstituteoftechnology/build-sprint-african-marketplace-reusable-BE/README.md

 }
 ```

-When successful will return status code of 200 (OK) and the new user object and a token (example):
+When successful will return status code of 200 (OK), the new user object and a token (example):

 ```
 {